litmuschaos/litmus-docs/website/docs/concepts/chaoshub.md

 ## Summary

-ChaosHubs are basically a collection of different clones of the Chaos-Charts repository, which consists of a variety of experiments and pre-defined workflows.
-You can use a ChaosHub to construct a custom chaos workflow and tune it according to the use-case.
+ChaosHubs are basically a collection of different clones of the Chaos-Experiments repository, which consists of a variety of experiments and pre-defined haos scenarios.
+You can use a ChaosHub to construct a custom chaos scenarios and tune it according to the use-case.
 These ChaosHubs can also be synced with the latest changes.
-New experiments and pre-defined workflows can also be added in the repository which can be directly used in the ChaosCenter.
+New experiments and pre-defined chaos scenarios can also be added in the repository which can be directly used in the ChaosCenter.

 ## Resources